Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 --------------
 **SemanticForms:**

 NOTE!
-This extension has not been actively updated with wysiwyg extension.
+This extension is not mandatory with wysiwyg extension.
+Wysiwyg is not fully compatiple with SemanticForms and SemanticMediawiki.

 You should replace at least following files in SemanticForms extension of MW with modified files of this bundle:
 - SF_FormUtils.php